Psykotikism/Mutant_Tanks/INFORMATION.md

 			// --
 			// 0: OFF
 			// 1: Announce when the Mutant Tank spawns.
 			// 2: Announce when the Mutant Tank evolves.
-(Only works when "Spawn Mode" is set to "1".)
+(Only works when "Spawn Type" is set to "1".)
 			// 4: Announce when the Mutant Tank randomizes.
-(Only works when "Spawn Mode" is set to "2".)
+(Only works when "Spawn Type" is set to "2".)
 			// 8: Announce when the Mutant Tank transforms.
-(Only works when "Spawn Mode" is set to "3".)
+(Only works when "Spawn Type" is set to "3".)
 			// 16: Announce when the Mutant Tank untransforms.
-(Only works when "Spawn Mode" is set to "3".)
+(Only works when "Spawn Type" is set to "3".)
 			"Announce Arrival"			"0"

 			// Announce the Mutant Tank's death.